 For example, imagine how hard it is to focus on other things when you are hungry, thirsty, or cold.
 When faced with a physical need or some environmental discomfort, you usually focus on meeting those needs before you do anything else.

 2. Safety Needs

 Once the physiological needs have been mostly fulfilled, the safety needs begin to take precedence.
-These safety needs include work security, protection from danger, health, and well-being.
+Examples of safety needs include:

 The needs at this level of a hierarchy can include needs that encompass physical safety and economic safety.
-Physical safety needs can include being protected from things such as war, conflict, violence, and natural disasters.
+Physical safety needs can include protection from war, conflict, violence, and natural disasters.
 It can also mean maintaining health insurance and getting regular checkups.

 Economic safety needs might involve maintaining a job, paying bills, adding money to a savings account, and purchasing life insurance.

 Once the needs at the first two levels of Maslow’s hierarchy have been fulfilled, the social needs begin to take greater precedence.
 These needs are centered on belongingness or a need to form and maintain lasting social connections.
 Examples of social needs can include:

 - Romantic partners

 - Relationships with co-workers or classmates

 To fulfill these social needs, you might seek out groups or activities where you are likely to find like-minded individuals.
 Religious groups, social clubs, sporting activities, and workplace associations are just a few places where you might forge social connections.